grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 `or`

 `sudo pacman -S screen`

+[Here](https://gist.github.com/joaopizani/2718397) is my script for installing most of this stuff on a Debian based distro…I used this on Kali Linux

 #### Localsend for local file sharing
 Very similar to airdrop but available on all OSes: